 Spreadsheet and database programs generally offer the option to export their data as CSV (comma-separated values) lists.
-You can import these files into Snap! and turn them into tables (lists of lists).
+You can import these files into Snap! and turn them into tables (lists of lists), and you can export tables in CSV format.
+Snap! recognizes as CSV file by the extension .csv in its filename.